runxiyu/hare-htmpl/README.md

 The `htmpl` module provides auxiliary functions used by the generated Hare code, and must be installed for the generated code to compile.

+Each template is presented as a function that accepts an `io::handle` and other user-defined parameters, if any.
+The template writes to that `io::handle`; this allows for a variety of output backends (i.e. you could use a `memio`/`bufio` stream, or write to an actual file/socket/pipe socket, etc.)

 ## Repository migration notice

 The primary repository has been